 Puppy mill rescue teams are finding more and more designer dogs in farms where dogs are kept in misery— in cages, usually in filthy conditions, in every state in the country.
 Such dogs are often in poor health.
 Breeding females are treated like puppy factories, pregnant at every heat for years on end.
 A breeder may use the same miniature poodle—or cockapoo, which looks like a miniature poodle—to breed labradoodles, maltipoos, schnoodles, affenpoos (affenpinscher-poodles) or jackipoos (Jack Russell terrier-poodles).

-Last week, the HSUS announced it had investigated a large suspected puppy mill in Arkansas on Thursday, and posted a picture of one of the 121 dogs it rescued, a severely matted goldendoodle.
+Recently, the HSUS announced it had investigated a large suspected puppy mill in Arkansas, and posted a picture of one of the 121 dogs it rescued, a severely matted goldendoodle.

 Kathleen Summers, director of outreach and research for the Humane Society's Stop Puppy Mills Campaign, said the HSUS is finding designer dogs in half of all the puppy mills it investigates.